MikeM711/React-Redux-Widget-Planner/README.md

 **Environment Variables**

-Create a `.env` file inside the `/client` directory, and add the following variables to pass into the application's client environment.
+Create a `.env` file inside the `/client` directory, and add the following variable to pass into the application's client environment.

 ```
 REACT_APP_GOOGLE_CLIENT_KEY=<your-google-client-id>